Quick Start

 # Hello, Chasm!

-def main() is the entry point for standalone programs. def declares a public function. print writes a value followed by a newline, it works on int, float, bool, and string.
+Chasm is a scripting language — top-level statements run directly, no main() wrapper needed. print writes a value followed by a newline and works on int, float, bool, and string.

 Adding Variables